coverclock/com-diag-hayloft/README.md

 where LEVEL is one of the following log levels.
 So for example the DEBUG level is enabled if bit (1 << DEBUG) or 0x0010 is set.
-The different log levels found in com/diag/grandote/Log.h are the transitive closure of common logging mechanisms from GNU/Linux, Apache, Java, etc.
+The different log levels found in com/diag/grandote/Log.h are the transitive closure of common logging mechanisms from GNU/Linux, Apache, Java, etc. (This is implemented in the Grandote library.)

     ENUMERATION		VALUE	MASK